PCB concentrations in fish muscle/liver

 The Helsinki Convention (HELCOM) revised 1992 especially names PCB for which special bans and restrictions on transport, trade, handling, use and disposal are imposed.
 The Minister Declaration from 1988, within HELCOM, calls for a reduction of stable organic substances by 50% by 1995 with 1987 as a base year.
 The Minister Declaration from 1996, within HELCOM, and the declaration in Esbjerg 1995, calls for measures for toxic, persistent, bioaccumulating substances to have ceased completely in the year 2020.

-The concentration of sPCB (sum of PCB’s estimated from CB-138 or peak 10 from packed column chromatography) in herring muscle from all herring sites in the Baltic show significant decreasing trends during the time period 1978/80-2005.
-The rates vary between 5.4 and 9.5% per year.
+The concentration of sPCB (sum of PCB’s estimated from CB-138 or peak 10 from packed column chromatography) in herring muscle from all herring sites in the Baltic show significant decreasing trends during the time period 1978/80-2009.
+The rates vary between -5.5 and -8.6% per year.
 This implies a total decrease of about 85% at Ängskärsklubb and about 70% at Karlskrona, of the PCB-concentration in herring muscle, since the end of the seventies.
+The highest concentration (2007-2009) of PCB-153 in herring muscle ( 195 ng/g) was found in the northern parts of the Baltic Proper and the lowest concentration (16 ng/g) was observed close to the Bay of Gdansk.

-The two cod liver time-series from south east of Gotland in the Baltic Proper and Fladen at the west coast, show significant decreasing trends of sPCB at the rate of 6.9% per year (1980-2004/05).
+The two cod liver time-series from south east of Gotland in the Baltic Proper and Fladen at the west coast, show significant decreasing trends of sPCB at the rate of about -6% per year (1980-2009).

-Geometric concentrations of sPCB (mg/g lipid weight) in various matrices and sites during the time period 1980-2005 and the estimated mean concentration for the last year.
-The age intervals for fish are also presented together with the total number of analyses and the number of years of the various time-series.
+DataTrend (in %) assessed from the annual geometric mean of concentrations of sPCB (mg/g lipid weight) in various matrices and sites during the time period 1978/80-2009and the estimated mean concentration for the last year (2009).
+The trend is reported, if p<0.1.
+The age interval, the total number of analyses and the number of years are also presented.
+The numbers presented in brackets are the 95% confidence intervals.

 Geographical coverage: see data table and map.